 Functional Family Therapy (FFT) - FFT is a trauma-informed evidence-based therapeutic intervention for at-risk families and juvenile justice involved youth.
 The FFT model is for families with children ages 10-18 to help develop better family relationships, learn to control anger and problem solve without fighting, improve positive communication skills, build trusting and respectful family relationships, and prevent involvement in the juvenile and legal system.
 FFT is currently rated as Well-Supported on the Title IV-E Prevention Services Clearinghouse.
-DCFS has contracts across the state with multiple counseling agencies.
-Currently no therapists are trained in FFT, but several are interested in becoming FFT providers.
-All therapists providing FFT will be certified in FFT with Functional Family Therapy for Adolescent Behavioral Problems-
+Arkansas will be requesting reimbursement for this service.